 This morning, visit the Jameson Experience at the Old Midleton Distillery, Co Cork.
 The original buildings at the Middleton Distillery date back as far as the 1800s, and were used to mature Cork Distillery Whiskey (now known as Paddy Whiskey).
 Visitors come face to face with original kilns and pot stills from that time and explore warehouses that have matured whiskey for more than 2 centuries.
 Enjoy a signature drink of Jameson at the end of the tour.

-Afterwards, you will travel to Waterford City.
+Afterwards, you will travel to Waterford with an included city tour.
 Waterford is one of Ireland’s oldest and most historic cities.
 The walled city withstood siege on several occasions in the past but fell to the Normans in 1170 AD.
 It prospered under the Normans and emerged as the second city of Ireland after Dublin.
 The city was the chief port of Ireland throughout the middle ages.

 Visit Kilkenny Castle – The Normans arrived in the 12th century and their legacy remains in the superb and fully restored Kilkenny Castle and in the thriving and cosmopolitan merchant city.
 The 17th century was a time of great social and political turmoil for Kilkenny.
 It was the seat of national parliament for a six year period.
 The famous Oliver Cromwell invaded the city in 1650 and Kilkenny College was attended by such luminaries as Jonathan Swift and Bishop Berkeley.